JackieTseng/DeepLearning-Application/itq/README.md

 * *Numpy 1.9.2* Library in Python

 ##Large Data Solution
 PCA: Block and split the data set _n*c matrix_ by columns into several file, such as _n*10 matrix_, which stores several whole columns of the data set.
-And calculate each block of the __scatter matrix__ and embed them back to the blank of original big _n*c matrix_.
-Finaly write the _c*c scatter matrix_ to disk.
+And calculate each block of the __covariance matrix__ and embed them back to the blank of original big _n*c matrix_.
+Finaly write the _c*c covariance matrix_ to disk.